Menendez corruption and bribery trial: What to know

 Menendez is up for reelection next year.
 He was selected to replace former Gov. Jon Corzine, D-N.J., in the Senate in 2005.

-The most serious charges against the two men carries a maximum 20-year prison sentence.
+The most serious charges against the two men carry a maximum 20-year prison sentence.

 Fox News’ Tara Prindiville and The Associated Press contributed to this report.